WZhaoKe/aegpwb/doc/SolverUserManual.md

 Part of an EMT can be "compacted", i.e. reduced to an equivalent single object CCS.
 This allows stable models of parts of a large structure to be modelled efficiently while other parts are under development.
-For example, in the EMT on the left hand side above cavity `C2` and eveything connected to it can be replaced by a single absorber `ABC` as shown in the EMT on the right hand side.
+For example, in the EMT on the left hand side above cavity `C2` and everything connected to it can be replaced by a single absorber `ABC` as shown in the EMT on the right hand side.

-Compaction is achivied using the function call
+Compaction is achieved using the function call

     [ CCS ] = pwbsCompactModel( pwbm , objectType , objectTag , parameters )